All Episodes

 Next time I hear that familiar explosion, I will wonder whether it could have stopped the bomb that you not had you not instructed terrorists on how to evade financial surveillance.

-You have truly broken um classified information and uh um espionage laws and all I mean this is a smart cookie.
+You have truly broken classified information and espionage laws and all.

-But he's he's really tying it down to what does your article mean to the soldier driving down the road in Baghdad it might mean one more IED.
+But he's really tying it down to what does your article mean to the soldier driving down the road in Baghdad?

-Our soldiers are at war, these publishers of newspapers apparently are not you know I I have been to not not just Iraq a couple of times in Afghanistan, but I've been to Walter Reed Hospital and talked to lots of these guys who are nineteen, twenty, twenty one years old and they've lost a leg, they've lost an arm, maybe both arms and legs and I mean just and they look you in the eye and their biggest regret is that they can't go back to the field and be with their fellow soldiers.
+You know, I have been to not just Iraq a couple of times in Afghanistan, but I've been to Walter Reed Hospital and talked to lots of these guys who are 19, 20, 21 years old, and they've lost a leg, they've lost an arm, maybe both arms and legs.

 They claim to be serving America's public interest.

-I don't know what that means at all and I don't think they can really explain it very clearly.
+I don't know what that means at all, and I don't think they can really explain it very clearly.

-I can say that we'd like to have you stick around a little longer if you could US Representative Jack Kingston is with us.
+I can say that we'd like to have you stick around a little longer if you could.

 We'll come back.

-Back to you on the phone on this, the Rush Limbaugh Show.
+Back to you on the phone on this, The Rush Limbaugh Show.

 I'm Paul W. Smith.

-I don't I I don't understand who they're helping with that.
+I don't understand who they're helping with that.

-I and I do certainly understand that they're very possibly placing lives at risk.
+And I do certainly understand that they're very possibly placing lives at risk.

 It doesn't make sense to me.

-1-800-282-2882, 1-800-282-2882, the direct line to the Rush Limbaugh show.
+The direct line to the Rush Limbaugh Show.

 I'm Paul W. Smith in for Rush.

-There'll be a Best of Rush tomorrow for the 4th of July celebration.
+There'll be a best of rush tomorrow for the 4th of July celebration.

 Then he's back in the big chair the following day.